The School of Computing offers a second major in Computer Science (CS) for non-SoC students.

 Cohorts 2017 and after

-For students from cohort 2017 and onwards, students who has taken CS1010/S/E and CS2040 as either part of their degree requirements or Minor in Computer Science can apply for entry into Second Major in Computer Science if they obtain B+ or above in both modules.
+For students from cohort 2017 and onwards, students who has taken CS1010/S/E and CS2040/C/S as either part of their degree requirements or Minor in Computer Science can apply for entry into Second Major in Computer Science if they obtain B+ or above in both modules.
 Students who are directly admitted to the second major during admissions exercise must obtain B+ and above in both CS1010 (or its equivalent) and CS2040 (or its equivalent) to continue in the second major in Computer Science programme.
+Students pursuing the BEng (Electrical Engineering) programme are precluded from reading this second major.

 The Second Major in CS is structured as follows: